lgeurts/lgeurts.github.io/_posts/2014-01-02-introducing-lanyon.md

 ### Browser support

 Lanyon is by design a forward-thinking project.
-In addition to the latest versions of Chrome, Safari, and Firefox, it is compatible with Internet Explorer 9 and above.
+In addition to the latest versions of Chrome, Safari, and Firefox, it is compatible with Internet Explorer 9 and up.

 ### Download